 This article will first go through machine sewing giving you lots of links to articles on different topics that will help you.
 The second part of the article will deal with hand sewing.
 Hand sewing can be decorative or a quick and easy way to sew or repair a simple seam.

 How to Sew By Machine

-Ready to pick your adventure?
+Ready to pick your how to sew adventure?
 Choose from some of the most popular topics below to get started.

 Getting the Right Tools